General Learning of the Electric Response of Inorganic Materials: Methods

 \subsection{Implementation and training protocol}

 Models are implemented in \texttt{PyTorch} with \texttt{cuEquivariance} irreps (\texttt{e3nn} option is available) and tensor products, and built atop a public \texttt{MACE} codebase.

-All training/evaluation scripts, random seeds, data splits, and post–processing (folding) are available from~\cite{macefield_repo_2025}; Materials Project BEC labels are non–public.
-Computational details (GPUs, training times) and hyperparameters ($T$, $L_\mathrm{max}$, channels, cutoff, batch size, learning rate) are listed in the Supplementary Information for each experiment.
+Exact hyperparameters, seeds, split definitions, and details on public data/code regeneration are listed in the Supplementary Information and the Code and Data Availability statement.

-We train with Adam (decoupled weight decay), cosine learning–rate schedule with warmup, mixed–precision, and gradient clipping.
-We retain and create graphs for autograd of $\Omega\mathbf P$ w.r.t.\ $\mathbf R$ and $\mathbf E$ when BECs and $\boldsymbol\alpha$ are requested (higher–order gradients).
+We train with Adam (with decoupled weight decay), a cosine learning rate schedule with warmup, and gradient clipping.
+We retain and create graphs for autograd of $\Omega\mathbf P$ with respect to $\mathbf R$ and $\mathbf E$ when BECs and $\boldsymbol\alpha$ are requested (higher-order gradients).
 We use early stopping on validation $\mathbf P$ (ferroelectric split) and $\boldsymbol\alpha$/$Z^*$ (dielectric split).
-All models are trained with Distributed Data Parallel (DDP) across GPUs; batch sizes are chosen to saturate memory under Automatic Mixed Precision (AMP).
+All models are trained with Distributed Data Parallel (DDP) across GPUs; representative dtypes and experiment-specific settings are listed in the SI and repository configuration files.
+Representative runtime numbers are reported in the SI.
+In practice, force-only MLMD with \texttt{MACE-Field} is expected to remain close to an architecture-matched ordinary \texttt{MACE} model, because the time-integration loop only queries energies and forces.
+The main extra overhead enters during training and whenever $\mathbf P$, $Z^*$, or $\boldsymbol\alpha$ are explicitly requested, because these require additional nested-autograd evaluations; in the \texttt{LAMMPS}/ML-IAP-style workflows used here, these response quantities may therefore be backfilled in a separate postprocessing pass.